 - 1.21 Whenever a possible or actual breach of this Ethical Standard, or of policies and procedures established pursuant to the overarching principles and supporting ethical provisions and requirements established in it, is identified, the engagement partner, in the first instance, and the Ethics Partner, where appropriate, shall assess the implications of the breach, determine whether there are safeguards that can be put in place or other actions that can be taken to address any potential adverse consequences and considers whether there is a need to resign or withdraw from the engagement.
-The firm shall report all breaches to the Competent Authority9 on a biannual basis and to those charged with governance of an entity relevant to an engagement, where a breach relates to a specific engagement or engagements in a timely manner. - 1.22 An inadvertent breach of this Ethical Standard does not necessarily call into question the firm's ability to give an audit or opinion, provided that: - (a) the firm has established policies and procedures that require all partners, staff and other covered persons to report any breach promptly to the engagement partner or to the Ethics Partner, as appropriate; - (b) the engagement partner or Ethics Partner promptly notifies the relevant partner, member of staff or other covered person that any matter which has given rise to a breach is to be addressed as soon as possible and ensures that such action is taken; - (c) safeguards, where appropriate, are applied, for example, having another partner review the work done by the relevant partner, member of staff or other covered person or removing them from the engagement team or from otherwise being a covered person;
+The firm shall report all breaches of this Ethical Standard to the relevant Competent Authority/Authorities11 on at least an annual basis and to those charged with governance of an entity relevant to an engagement, where a breach relates to a specific engagement or engagements, in a timely manner. - 1.22 An inadvertent breach of this Ethical Standard does not necessarily call into question the firm's ability to give an audit or opinion, provided that: - (a) the firm has established policies and procedures that require all partners, staff and other covered persons to report any breach promptly to the engagement partner or to the Ethics Partner, as appropriate; - (b) the engagement partner or Ethics Partner promptly notifies the relevant partner, member of staff or other covered person that any matter which has given rise to a breach is to be addressed as soon as possible and ensures that such action is taken; - (c) safeguards, where appropriate, are applied, for example, having another partner review the work done by the relevant partner, member of staff or other covered person or removing them from the engagement team or from otherwise being a covered person; - (d) the actions taken and the rationale for them are documented; and - (e) where the breach relates to the provision of prohibited non-audit services to a public interest entity, the engagement partner reports in accordance with the requirements of ISA (Ireland) 700 (Revised November 2020), paragraph 45R-1(d).